Leading two-loop corrections to the Higgs di-photon decay in the Inert Doublet Model: Numerical results

 In the following, we present our results for the Higgs decay to two photons in terms of the ratio

 $i.e.$ the ratio of the branching ratio of the di-photon decay of the Higgs boson computed in the IDM over that in the SM.
-The branching ratios are computed at LO and NLO using the program \texttt{H-COUP}~\cite{Kanemura:2017gbi,Kanemura:2019slf}, supplemented by the NLO (two-loop) corrections to the di-photon decay width given in the previous section.
+The branching ratios are computed using the program \texttt{H-COUP}~\cite{Kanemura:2017gbi,Kanemura:2019slf,Aiko:2023xui}, supplemented by the NLO (two-loop) corrections to the di-photon decay width given in the previous section.
+We note that the total Higgs boson width, to which the partial decay widths $\Gamma(h\to\gamma\gamma)$ are normalized, is always calculated at NLO --- this choice allows to disentangle the effect of the newly computed NLO corrections to the di-photon decay from known one-loop corrections to other Higgs decay channels.
+This quantity can also be compared directly to current experimental measurements~\cite{CMS:2021kom,ATLAS:2022tnm,ATLAS:2022vkf,CMS:2022dwd} or future prospects~\cite{Cepeda:2019klc} --- $e.g.$ it corresponds to the quantity $B^{\gamma\gamma}$ in Ref.~\cite{Cepeda:2019klc}.
+In order to better understand and illustrate the size of the two-loop corrections to the di-photon partial decay width, we will also investigate in the following a second quantity, \gammar, which we define to be

 In this ratio, the SM pieces approximately cancel out between the numerator and denominator, so that we can directly assess the magnitude of BSM effects.
-This quantity can also be compared directly to current experimental measurements~\cite{CMS:2021kom,ATLAS:2022tnm,ATLAS:2022vkf,CMS:2022dwd} or future prospects~\cite{Cepeda:2019klc} --- $e.g.$ it corresponds to the quantity $B^{\gamma\gamma}$ in Ref.~\cite{Cepeda:2019klc}.